 Trekking in higher altitudes during the cold season doesn’t need special training or equipment.
 All that is required is proper clothing to keep one warm and going.
 Even at altitudes higher than 5,000 meters, it would be absolutely fine to trek if you are properly geared up for the situation.

-Higher altitudes bear strong winds and also strong rays from the sun, which can be quickly show its impact on the skin.
-Proper sun protection is essential and sunscreen and sunglasses could be your life savers.
-Trekking poles are very helpful for all seasons, but more effective in winter.
+Higher altitudes bear strong winds and also strong rays from the sun, which can quickly show its impact on the skin.
+Proper sun protection is essential and sunscreen and sunglasses could be your lifesavers.
+Trekking poles are very helpful for all seasons but more effective in winter.
 Washing and laundry can be taken care of once in the warmer lower altitudes.

 A plausible factor that most people worry about winter trekking in Himalaya is snow which blocks up many of the passes and also sends people temporarily living in higher altitudes to their warmer residence in the lowlands.
-Weather tracking may be quite inaccurate or not much reliable, and trekkers in this season have to keep an eye on any clouds that builds up as this could be potential snowfall.
-In this case, a few days rest would be the most viable alternative.
-However most winter days are clear at, which makes for a fine time to trek otherwise.
-Choosing the winter trek with our high pass cross would be rewarding, thus one can do the Everest base camp or Annapurna Sanctuary or Everest Panorama trek with out any problem.
+Weather tracking may be quite inaccurate or not much reliable, and trekkers in this season have to keep an eye on any clouds that build up as this could be potential snowfall.
+In this case, a few day's rests would be the most viable alternative.
+However, most winter days are clear, which makes for a fine time to trek otherwise.
+Choosing the winter trek with our high pass cross would be rewarding, thus one can do the Everest base camp or Annapurna Sanctuary, or Everest Panorama trek without any problem.